akash498/VenderSC/backend-classes/README.txt

 NOTE: When making a servlet, INCLUDE "Servlet" in the end of the class name.

-Product.java: Status - Incomplete
+LoginServlet: Status - Complete

-	Need to update SQL string for insert when database is up and running
+	Working as expected.

-Business.java: Status - Unknown
+Business.java: Status - Complete

-	I added a boolean for email logic.
-	TODO- add emailOn column to database to store whether businesses have email notifications on or off
+	Working as expected.

 EditProductPageServlet.java: Status - Incomplete

-	Business class needs to be implemented so the data is stored in the business.
+	Business class that is logged in is successfully updated.

 	We need to have the image that was uploaded saved in a folder located in WebContent called "images".

-EditProductPage.jsp: Status - Incomplete
+EditProductPage.jsp: Status - Complete

-	Business Product information needs to load as place holders
+	Business Product information loads correctly.

 	All buttons and input fields behave as expected.

 AddProductPageServlet.java: Status - Incomplete

-	Business class needs to be implemented so the data is stored in the business.
+	Business class that is logged in is successfully updated.

 	We need to have the image that was uploaded saved in a folder located in WebContent called "images".

-AddProductPage.jsp: Status - Complete
+AddProductPage.jsp: Status - Complete!

 	All buttons and input fields behave as expected.

-BusinessHomePageServlet.java: Status - Incomplete
+BusinessHomePageServlet.java: Status - Complete!

 	This is the servlet that all buttons in BusinessHomePage.jsp should redirect to.
 Depending on the URL parameters, the servlet should respond appropriately.

-	Email Button: Status - Incomplete
+	Email Button: Status - Complete

-		Someone who knows how the business class is being passed needs to implement the pseudo code provided.
-The thread code is correct.
+		Email is successfully send to the business's registered email

-	Edit Bio: Status - Incomplete
+	Edit Bio: Status - Complete

-		The business's bio needs to be changed to the new bio.
-The servlet file has more details on this.
+		The bio is successfully updated.

-	Edit Product: Status - Incomplete
+	Edit Product: Status - Complete

-		This button needs to be modified so it interacts with the business that is currently logged in.
-More details are in the servlet.
+		This button redirects to edit product page correctly.

-	Remove Product: Status - Incomplete
+	Remove Product: Status - Complete

-		This button needs to remove the product from the business that is logged in.
+		This button removes the product correctly.

-	Add Product: Status - Incomplete
+	Add Product: Status - Complete

-		This button needs to be modified so it interacts with the business that is currently logged in.
-More details are in the servlet.
+		This button redirects to add product page correctly.

-BusinessHomePage.jsp: Status - Incomplete
+BusinessHomePage.jsp: Status - Complete!

-	NOTE (11/29/12019): the frontend aspect of this file was updated so please copy over the updated jsp AND css files associated.
+	NOTE (11/30/12019): the frontend aspect of this file was updated so please copy over the updated jsp AND css files associated.

-	NOTE #2: The buttons are complete from the jsp side.
-The servlet aspect of each button is not complete.
-See the servlet for more details.

-	Loading Business Info: Status - Incomplete
+	Loading Business Info: Status - Complete

-		The business information needs to be parsed and generate the information needed by this page.
+		The business information is correctly parsed.

 	Edit Bio Button: Status - Complete